sjtuyinjie/Ground-Challenge/README.md

 ## Notice:
 ### 1. The complete dataset with GT and calibration files will be made public upon paper acceptance.
 ### 2. To get the data in advance, you can contact us in emails.
 If our work is helpful for your research, please follow us and give a star!
-The dataset will keep updating.
-### 3.We'd consider your suggestions and provide data support for SLAM reseachers as we can to facilitate SLAM progress.
+### 3. The dataset will keep updating.
+We'd consider your suggestions and provide data support for SLAM reseachers as we can to facilitate SLAM progress.

 ## ABSTRACT: